arhoads/py-TJ-Wriggle-Solver/README.md

 A messy solver for TJ-Wriggle using A* search that reads in a puzzle file through command line.
 More information on the TJ-Wriggle puzzle [here](http://www.clickmazes.com/tjwrig/ixjwrig.htm)

 Only tested with Python 3.
+The library [pyTree](https://github.com/caesar0301/pyTree) is modified and included in this repo.

 ##How to Run
 Install requirements